Lydwen/PFE_ChessProject_Server/README.md

-# PFE_ChessProject_Server
+# PFE ChessProject Server
-The server of chessproject, our final year project.
+The server of ChessProject, our final year project.